 16-II.B.
-PAYMENT STANDARDS [24 CFR 982.503; HCV GB, Chapter 7]
+PAYMENT STANDARDS [24 CFR 982.503; HCV GB, Chapter 7; and Notice PIH 2024-34]

 The payment standard sets the maximum subsidy payment a family can receive from the PHA each month [24 CFR 982.505(a)].
 Payment standards are based on fair market rents (FMRs) published annually by HUD.
 FMRs are set at a percentile within the rent distribution of standard quality rental housing units in each FMR area.
-For most jurisdictions FMRs are set at the 40th percentile of rents in the market area.
+For most jurisdictions FMRs are set at the 40th percentile of gross rents in the market area.